 To define what should happen when you click the button, you need to attach an event listener to it.
-In our case, we're telling the event listener to call the hello function when the button with id=run is clicked.
+In our case, we're telling the event listener to call the helloTaskpane function when the button with id=btn-hello-taskpane is clicked.